 |Research and Experimental Design|

 |Applied Engineering Statistics|

 |Statistics and Data Analysis in Political Science I|

-MAT 5890 must be a statistics course, and it must be approved by an advisor.
-In case of two or more different MAT 5890 courses, one will be counted as "Additional Statistics Course” and the others as “Elective Courses”.
+MAT 5890 must be a statistics course and must be approved by the Department of Mathematics.
+In case of two or more different MAT 5890 courses, one will be counted as the "Additional Statistics Course” and the other as an “Elective Course."

 Strongly recommended for students interested in graduate study.

 Multiple Majors, Degrees, and Minors within the Mathematics Department